AtlasScientific/Raspberry-Pi-sample-code/README.md

 - Create SYMLINK of the FTDI adaptors.
+    **NOTE:** If you are using device with root permission, just skip this step.

     The following will allow ordinary users (e.g. ‘pi’ on the RPi) to access to the FTDI device without needing root permissions:

-    If you are using device with root permission, just skip this step.

     Create udev rule file by typing `sudo nano /etc/udev/rules.d/99-libftdi.rules` and insert below: